Application of Deep learning Techniques for Retinal Anatomical Structure Detection/Segmentation

 A CAD system for AMD diagnosis and grading is a valuable tool in avoiding the shortcomings of manual grading and reduce the ophthalmologists’ workload.
 One of the goals of our project is to develop a CAD system able to diagnose and grade AMD using the different image modalities available in clinical practice.

 - Detection and Grading of Diabetic Macular Edema (link)

 Anatomical structures in Retinal Images

-The blood vessels, optic disk, fovea and macula are essential anatomical structures in the human retina.
-The optic disk is the entry and exit site of the blood vessels and optic nerves to the retina.
+The blood vessels, optic disc, fovea and macula are essential anatomical structures in the human retina.
+The optic disc is the entry and exit site of the blood vessels and optic nerves to the retina.
 The fovea is a small pit of the retina containing the highest concentration of photosensitive cells and responsible of our highest visual acuity.
-Both elements can be visualized in retinal images: the optic disk as a bright oval area interrupted by outgoing vessels and the fovea as dark area without retinal capillaries.
+Both elements can be visualized in retinal images: the optic disc as a bright oval area interrupted by outgoing vessels and the fovea as dark area without retinal capillaries.

 - M. M Fraz, W. Jahangir, S. Zahid, M. M. Hamayun, S. A. Barman , “Multiscale segmentation of exudates in retinal images using contextual cues and ensemble classification”, Biomedical Signal Processing and Control, Vol. 35, pp. 50-62, May, 2017.

 - RA Welikala, M.M.
 Fraz, PJ Foster, PH Whincup, AR Rudnicka, CG Owen, DP Strachan, SA Barman, “Automated retinal image quality assessment on the UK Biobank dataset for epidemiological studies”, Computers in Biology and Medicine, Vol. 71, No. 1, pp. 67–76, Apr, 2016.